-Donald Trump's 9/11 Tweets Are Totally Off Topic
+Donald Trump's Tweets About 9/11 Are Completely Off Subject

 It's been 17 years since 9/11, the deadly terrorist attack that rocked the world and left thousands dead when terrorists hijacked four planes to attack targets in Washington D.C. and New York.
 On the anniversary of the attack, many people are taking to social media to spread their grief, condolences and support, but the president's tweets on the anniversary went in another direction.
 In fact, Donald Trump's 9/11 tweets went completely off topic.